 Many women are scared to leave a relationship because of the false belief that love is hard to find.
 The belief that, if they leave they will never end up finding love again, keeps many women from ending toxic relationships.

-The longer you take, getting out of a toxic relationship and getting over your mindset blocks, the less likely you are to find him.
-You need to believe in abundance and apply the Law of Attraction so you can become the person you want to attract.
+The longer you take to get out of a toxic relationship and get over your mindset blocks, the less likely you are to find him.
+You can learn to believe in abundance and use the Law of Attraction to become the person you want to attract.

 One of the most important reasons women stay in unhappy relationships is that they’re afraid of leaving a relationship with no money.
 And this is a valid point as one of the ways that abusive men operate is by cutting off your access to finances.

-But even if you don’t know how to leave a relationship when you have no money, you need to believe that you have the ability to attract the jobs and the opportunities that will help you become financially independent.
-Many women have done it, and so can you.
+But even if you don’t know how to leave a relationship when you have no money, you need to believe that you have the ability to become financially independent by attracting the opportunities that will help you make money.

 7. Conscious uncoupling